Perspective (Rick Nelson album): Reception

 Record World noted John and Rick "have chosen marvelous contemporary ballads and Rick sings his best."

+Ernie Santosuosso published a review in the Boston Globe and argued, "It's not bubblegum rock, but neither is it the acid kind.
+Whatever 'Perspective' may be, it's a different Rick Nelson, still unexcitable but not nearly so bland.
+This album indicates he is developing a bent for singing thinking man's rock.
+He deserves an 'A' for effort."

 Historian John Einarson stated that Nelson's albums "Perspective and Another Side of Rick embraced both folk and pop, with covers of Eric Andersen, Nilsson, Paul Simon, and Randy Newman.
 The eclectic choices reveal an artist still searching for a style that would reconcile his past and give him a future."

+Richie Unterberger of AllMusic said that "Nelson did have good taste in selecting material, covering songs by Paul Simon, Richie Havens, Harry Nilsson, and Randy Newman, all of whom (except Simon) were little known by most of the public in 1967; indeed, Nelson covers five Newman songs in a row to end the album, creating the effect of an aborted "Nelson Sings Newman" concept record.
+The Encyclopedia of Popular Music gave the album a one-star rating, which meant that the album was classified as "poor".